palvarez89/palvarez89.github.io/cv.md

 ###### 07/2019 - 11/2019
 #### Autonomous driving demo for ELCE

+Robots (NVIDIA Jetson Nano boards with wheels and a camera) that use AI to follow a road, and stop when necessary.

 - Built a Linux system from scratch for the NVIDIA Jetson Nano, using Freedesktop SDK and BuildStream.
 - Implemented OTA upgrades for the rootfs and kernel using OSTree.

 ###### 04/2019 - 07/2019
 #### Remote Execution API Test Suite

+To provide a continuous way of testing the compatibility between different Remote Execution clients (Bazel, RECC, BuildStream) and servers (Buildbarn, Buildfarm, BuildGrid).

 - Architected and initiated current implementation of the project.
 - Created a test suite to check API stability of Bazel remote execution,